 The point value when transferred to these partners can far exceed the $1,000 you get when booking through the Chase Travel Portal.
 We think you can fairly often get upwards of 2 cents per point, so $1,600 or more in value this way.
 For example:

-- 80,000 United Airlines miles is enough for a round-trip Saver Economy award flight from the US to Japan (or many parts of Asia)
+- 60,000 United Airlines miles is enough for a round-trip Saver Economy award flight from the US to Europe

 Travel Miles 101 has partnered with CardRatings for our coverage of credit card products.
 Travel Miles 101 and CardRatings may receive a commission from card issuers.